kelvinmwinuka/optimising-electricity/README.md

-# Minimize CO2 Emissions for Delivery Routes
+# Minimise delivery emissions

-Welcome to the Delivery Routes pairing exercise for HIVED, the world's most eco-friendly parcel delivery company.
+Welcome to the Delivery Emissions live coding exercise for HIVED, the eco-friendly delivery company :truck::recycle:

 At HIVED, we are striving to minimize the carbon footprint of our deliveries, and this exercise is similar to the problems we solve here at HIVED.

+## Instructions

+* :speech_balloon: See this exercise as an interactive session, ask us questions as you would if we were working together
+* :ok_hand: Aim to write code in the way you would every day - **you will not be penalised for not completing the exercise**

-## The Problem
+## Exercise

-You are given two JSON files.
+We'd like you to create an app that puts together routes -with different distances- and vehicles -with different emissions- to find the optimal combination, the one that will emit the least amount of CO2.

+### Input

 1. `routes.json` This contains an array of different routes.
 Each route will have an ID and a list of stops.
 Each stop will have a distance from the previous stop in kilometers.

 2. `vehicles.json` This contains an array of vehicles.
 Each vehicle will have an ID, a maximum range in kilometers, and a CO2 emissions per kilometer.

-We'd like you to create an app that goes through these json files and finds the optimal vehicle for each route that results in the lowest total CO2 emissions.

-## Expected Output
+### Output

-Output a list of the vehicle IDs and the route they will complete.
+* List of optimal vehicle-route pairs
+* Total CO2 emissions when using the most polluting vehicle for all routes

-Output the total CO2 emissions for the solution.
+* Total CO2 emissions when using the most optimal vehicle-route pairing

-Take the most inefficient vehicle from the `vehicles.json` array and output the total C02 emissions if only this type of vehicle would complete the routes.

-## The Rules

-Approach this problem any way you like, you can build a RESTful service, a command line app or a UI if you wish.

-We won't spend the whole session writing code; we like to leave plenty of time at the end for you to ask us questions.
-Don't feel you have to rush a solution. **You will not be judged on whether you finish or not.** We would much rather you give us a solution that you are proud of and feel best displays the type of code you would want to ship into production.
-That said, make sure there is a way to run your app and it does give some sort of output.

-We'll approach this in a very similar way to how we pair at HIVED day-to-day.
-We'd like you to lead the session, but we'll be assisting you and asking questions along the way.
-We're there to help build the app, not to catch you out.